kendkhong/LoanApplicationSite2/README.md

 1. Run the "LoanApplicationSiteCore" project in Visual Studio without Debugging by pressing `Ctrl + F5` or clicking on the "Start Without Debugging" button.
 This will launch the web application in your default web browser.
 2. To run tests:

-    Go to the Test Explorer in Visual Studio and run all tests or select specific tests to run.
+    Go to the "Test Explorer" pannel in Visual Studio and run all tests or select specific tests to run.